exasol/row-level-security/doc/design.md

 ## How do we Implement Role Checking

 Users have roles.
-A user's roles decide which rows / columns this user is allowed to see.
+A user's roles decide which rows this user is allowed to see.

 This decision is architecture-relevant because it impacts: